 Michelle L. Jacko, CSCP, is the managing partner and CEO of Jacko Law Group, PC, which offers securities, corporate, and regulatory compliance counsel and litigation services to investment advisers, broker-dealers, hedge and private funds, and financial industry professionals.
 She is also founder and CEO of Core Compliance & Legal Services, Inc. Jacko specializes in investment adviser, broker-dealer and fund regulatory compliance matters, mergers and acquisitions, regulatory examinations, internal control development, and operational risk management.
 Her practice focuses on complex matters involving regulatory and business risks, senior and retail client issues, cybersecurity and AI matters, Regulation S-P, policies and procedures, and regulatory examinations and enforcement matters.
 She received her J.D. from St. Mary’s University School of Law and B.A. from the University of San Diego.

-Caroline Jankowski is a partner and the chief compliance officer for Operose Advisors.
-She joined the firm in 2019 and more than 20 years of experience in the industry.
-She is responsible for administering the firm’s compliance program, as well as overseeing the day-to-day business management of the firm.
-Prior to joining Operose, she was a partner and project lead with Vista360, LLC where she was responsible for assisting investment advisers and funds with SEC compliance and strategic matters and leading the firm’s research and consulting process efforts.
-Before Vista360, she was chief financial officer of Ziegler Capital Management and its proprietary fund family.
+Caroline Jankowski is a partner and the chief compliance officer for Operose.
+She joined the firm in 2019 and is responsible for administering the firm’s compliance program.
+Prior to joining Operose, she was a partner and project lead with Vista360, LLC.
+During her 11+ years at Vista360, Jankoski was responsible for assisting investment advisers and funds with SEC compliance and strategic matters, while also leading the firm’s research and consulting process efforts.
+Prior to joining Vista360, she was chief financial officer of Ziegler Capital Management and its proprietary fund family.
 Jankowski holds a B.A. in Economics and Spanish from the University of Wisconsin – Madison.

 Casey J. Jennings is a partner in Seward & Kissel’s Investment Management Group and is located in Seward & Kissel’s Washington D.C. office.
 Jennings is a banking regulatory attorney specializing in advising non-bank financial institutions (such as investment managers, funds, broker-dealers, and fintechs) on banking and securities law issues, with areas of expertise in bank deposit funding, Bank Holding Company Act (“BHCA”) and Volcker Rule, data privacy and cybersecurity/incident response, FinTech regulation and licensing/blockchain, anti-money laundering, consumer financial protection and direct foreign investment (CFIUS).